CRASHSpace/tuesday/_posts/2018-04-17-tuesday-sweep.md

 Your REVAMPED weekly reminder to back up your data, update software and otherwise pay attention to your digital environment.
 (Oh, and to head to the CRASH Space meeting…)

-This second Tuesday Sweep of the revised zone system focuses on “Identity.”
-Yours, and how not to get it stolen.
-I spent a bunch of quality time with my password manager today, changing passwords it considered weak, cleaning out duplicates, sometimes deleting an account all together if I didn’t really use it anyway.
+This third Tuesday Sweep of the revised zone system focuses on "Permissions."
+The old saying goes "if you give 'em an inch, they'll take a mile," and for many technology products that seems to be their motto for data collection.
+But not all products, and not all setting levels on all products.
+This week thing about the items and software you've let in the door, so to speak, and make sure they are being proper guests.

 On the Repo: [https://crashspace.github.io/tuesday/tuesdaysweep/2018/04/17/tuesday-sweep.html](https://crashspace.github.io/tuesday/tuesdaysweep/2018/04/10/tuesday-sweep.html)
 See All The Zones So Far: [https://crashspace.github.io/tuesday/sweep/](https://crashspace.github.io/tuesday/sweep/)